Outdoor Health Australia

 Now as your add to your circle of real friends and valued mob, you are going to need more room in your sanctuary shelter.
 Call it a tent, caravan, shack, hut Mia Mia: whatever.. new people in your group will stretch your patience, resources and hospitality.
 You need to stretch your cords, lengthen your reach to enable more room to accommodate your bigger camp.

 Your growing family will enjoy the benefits of your tent and they need to bring more ideas, sustenance, skills, food and valuable resources.
-We need more fuel, food and water.
-Be careful who joins tho… Invite only.
-Drive those pegs in tight, keep an eye on those new ropes”.
+We need more fuel, food and water… Drive those pegs in tight, keep an eye on those new ropes”.

 – Uncle Ken – Boandik man.